 UnGreat Films 4: Cat on a hot tin roof(1958)

-A blue eyed wife asks her blue eyed husband to dress up for his dying dad’s birthday party.
+A purple eyed wife asks her blue eyed husband to dress up for his dying dad’s birthday party.
 The crippled husband pours himself another drink.
 He is angry.

 At her?
 We might think, but no. At himself?
 Yes, but he doesn’t want to acknowledge it.
 And hence the drink, which helps maintain the misery while making it bearable.
 Bearable for whom?
 For him.
 What about her?
 She is just hanging in there, bearable or not.
 Why?
 Because she can.
 Because she wants to.
 Because for a cat stuck on a hot tin roof, the only victory is staying on.